Digital safeguarding procedures

-Sometimes you will need to talk with young members through digital messages.
-Keep everyone safe by making sure there's no one-to-one contact between a volunteer and a young member.
+If you do need to message young members digitally, you must avoid one-to-one contact between a volunteer and a young member.

 You need to do this during virtual meetings too.
 Girls may want to speak privately, for example if they don't feel well, but we advise against that and you should avoid it.

 If a girl does message you during a virtual meeting, you should tell them that it cannot be a private conversation.
 Then you or they can add someone else to the chat.

 If a young member uses a channel that cannot have someone ‘copied in’, like WhatsApp, you should still tell them that this cannot be a private chat and introduce someone else into the conversation.